Bk-Nara/OfficeDocs-M365FreelanceToolkit-pr/FreelanceToolkit/index.md

 Microsoft 365 Freelance Toolkit
 ===============================

 The Microsoft 365 Freelance Toolkit builds on your existing technology investments and provides tools, templates, and best practices that help enterprises launch, execute, and manage freelance programs at scale.

+**What is the Toolkit?** Learn more with this brief video.

 > [!VIDEO https://videoplayercdn.osi.office.net/hub/?csid=ux-cms-en-us-msoffice&uuid=RE2IVJd&AutoPlayVideo=false]

-**IMPORTANT:** Each enterprise will need to evaluate and determine its own requirements, including such things as data handling and compliance needs.
-Enterprises should use their existing Microsoft 365 investments as they determine appropriate based on their requirements and needs.
+**Ready to get started?** Explore the four workloads below.

 <ul class="panelContent cardsW cols cols2">
     <li>